-Each quarter, you’ll work at a practicum site two days a week for a total of 8-10 hours.
+Each quarter, you’ll work at a practicum site two days a week for a total of 16 hours (schedules and time-requirements may vary by site).
 You'll work under the guidance of a clinical supervisor, such as a psychologist, social worker, counselor or related professional.

 While the exact details of the practicum will vary depending on the services offered at the practicum site, each practicum experience is designed to allow you to:

 - Gain real-world, hands-on experience in a mental health, community or educational setting